-Exploring the cuisine from destinations has always been associated with moments of leisure and travel, but the concept of food tourism has evolved to encompass activities beyond the plate.
-These are activities that also value the relationship between food and society and reflect a regional identity.
+Exploring different cuisines has always been associated with moments of leisure and travel, but the concept of food tourism has recently evolved to encompass activities beyond the plate.
+These are tourist and entertainment activities that place culinary traditions as a pillar of regional identity and cultural heritage and value the relationship between food and society.

-This change is great because it creates the possibility for people to approach food at different levels of the value chain and have more personal and authentic experiences.
+And this change is great, as it creates the possibility for people to approach food at different levels of the value chain and learn from those who produce it.
+In this way, it is possible to expand economic development to different layers of society and offer more personal and authentic experiences to the traveler.

-Food tourism is much more than a list of restaurants and is not only related to high-cost activities with refined gourmet perception.
-It is also not only focused on agritourism.
-Nor does it require major movements.
-It is related to all activities that use food as a means of connection between people, places and time.
+Food tourism is much more than a list of restaurants or only high-cost activities with refined gourmet perception.
+It is also not focused only on agritourism.
+Nor does it require distant travels.
+It is related to all activities that use food as a means of connection between people, places, and time.

 - Take a street food tour;